NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-3-code-chunks.md

 only one option: `echo = FALSE`).

 > **Note** <br>
-> Note that the code chunk name pressure has nothing to do with the code
+> The code chunk name pressure has nothing to do with the code `plot(pressure)`.
-> plot(pressure).
-In the latter case, pressure is a default R dataframe that
+> In the latter case, pressure is a default R dataframe that is used in examples.
-> is used in examples.
-The chunk name happened to be set to the string
+> The chunk name happened to be set to the string pressure as well, but could
-> pressure as well, but could just as well have been called something else,
-> *e.g.* "Plot pressure data".
+> just as well have been called something else, *e.g.* "Plot pressure data".

 Below are listed some useful chunk options related to evaluating and displaying code chunks in the final file: